Biography

 Sabine Haag, Director General, Kunsthistorisches Museum Wien

-“Stumbled across Queenies by strayltd and scambled to unlock my ledger.
+“Stumbled across Queenies by strayltd and scrambled to unlock my ledger.
 Banger.”

 XCOPY, Cryptoart Pioneer